Welcome!

-Welcome!
-On this site you can read the latest updates & reviews, check out my creative work, and get information on upcoming events: readings, talks, lectures, book events, workshops, and travel programs.
+You can learn about upcoming appearances, workshops, and travel programs, or send me a direct message.
 On the press page, you’ll find links to print and radio interviews, profiles, feature articles, and high-resolution images.
-Click here for inquiries.
+Click here to get in touch!

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories never disappoints.
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares